 I haven’t kept these up to date, so apologies.
-Here are two sparkling new ones:
+Here are some sparkling new ones:

 I received a copy of this book in exchange for an honest review.